-- The original massing of the two-storey concrete block house with a concrete block foundation and cladded in 2009. - Medium centre and offset gable roof, projecting eaves, plain fascia and soffit - Single flue red brick chimneys on the east end. - Open front porch with timber post and railings - Two sash half-moon windows with plain trim, slip sill and shutters at the centre gable - Canted Bay window at the ground level of the house at the end gable - Two sash one over one window with plain trims and shutters through the historic house - One of the rare concrete block residential buildings remaining in rural Milton occupied by the Wingrove family
+- The original massing of the two-storey concrete block house with a concrete block foundation and clad in 2009. - Medium centre and offset gable roof, projecting eaves, plain fascia and soffit. - Single flue red brick chimneys on the east end. - Open front porch with timber post and railings - Two sash half-moon windows with plain trim, slip sill and shutters at the centre gable. - Canted bay window at the ground level of the house at the end gable. - Two sash one over one window with plain trims and shutters through the historic house. - A rare early example of a concrete block residential building remaining in rural Milton occupied by the Wingrove family.